smXplorer/AlliGator/docs/source/alligator-settings-window.rst

   take effect).

     * *Remove Hot Pixels*: when checked off, applied hot pixel removal algorithm.
-    * *Percentile*: percentaile of high intensity pixels to consider as hot pixels.
+    * *Percentile*: percentile of high intensity pixels to consider as hot pixels.
     * *Use Hot Pixel Mask*: when checked off, ignores the *Percentile* parameter and used the *Hot Pixel Mask Image* instead.